Defiant Khamenei says Iran will ‘never surrender’ to the US

 But Khamenei said Trump had “exaggerated” the impact of the attacks and said the US “gained nothing from this war,” claiming the US strikes “did nothing significant” to Iran’s nuclear facilities.

-“The Islamic republic won, and in retaliation dealt a severe slap to the face of America,” he said, a reference to Iran’s missile launch targeting a US base in Qatar, the largest in the Middle East, which caused no casualties.
+“The Islamic republic won, and in retaliation dealt a severe slap to the face of America,” he said, a reference to Iran’s missile attack targeting the US airbase in Qatar, which caused no casualties.

 Al Jazeera’s Resul Serdar, reporting from Tehran, said Khamenei also focused on the country’s armed forces, to offer them congratulations and counter the claims around the world and in Iran that the army “has received huge blows from the Israeli attacks”.